nasa/openmct/CONTRIBUTING.md

    letters, with underscores between words (e.g. SOME_CONSTANT).
 They should always be declared as `const`s
 1. File names should be the name of the exported class, plus a .js extension (e.g. SomeClassName.js).
-1. Avoid anonymous functions, except when functions are short (a few lines) and/or their inclusion makes sense within the flow of the code (e.g. as arguments to a forEach call).
+1. Avoid anonymous functions, except when functions are short (one or two lines) and their inclusion makes sense within the flow of the code (e.g. as arguments to a forEach call).
+Anonymous functions should always be arrow functions.
 1. Named functions are preferred over functions assigned to variables. eg.
    ```JavaScript